 In both Roman Catholicism and Eastern Orthodoxy, the veneration of icons and images is an important part of faith and practice.
 Members of both faiths honor portraits of Jesus, the Virgin Mary, and many saints and angels whom they believe are worthy of high honor and reverential respect.
-They pray to these figures through their images, requesting their intercession before God, and they bow before them, light candles to them, and offer incense.
-Such practices are not considered "worship" by those who are performing them and are carefully distinguished from the unique adoration due only to God.
+They pray to these figures through their images, requesting their intercession before God, and they bow before the images, light candles to them, and offer them incense.
+Such practices are not called "worship" by those who are performing them and are distinguished from a unique level of adoration due only to God.
 Still, even with all the nuances in expression, at the time of the Reformation such practices became highly controversial, especially on the grounds that they are never affirmed in Scripture.
 Indeed, anywhere in Scripture that prayer through or veneration of images is ever discussed, it is condemned as idolatry.

 "This is an unwritten tradition, just as is also the worshipping towards the East and the worship of the Cross, and very many other similar things," (John of Damascus, Exposition of the Orthodox Faith, Book 4, Chapter 16).

 The eighth-century council that ruled in favor of the veneration of images also admitted as much.
 Indeed, they condemned those who would argue on the basis of Scripture alone apart from tradition, claiming that this was the same augment used by ant-Trinitarian heretics.